Guerra24/mediawiki/README.md

 # Notes about layout
 Please leave  data directory but feel free to create additional directories if needed.

-Note: Every time you push, everything in your remote repo dir gets recreated please store long term items (like an sqlite database) in ../data which will persist between pushes of your repo.
+Note: Every time you push, everything inside the wiki dir gets recreated please store long term items (like an sqlite database) in the root directory or another directory which will persist between pushes of your repo.

 # pear.txt